neutron-org/mainnet-assets/upgrades/v2.0.0/README.md

 ## FAQ
 1. Q: My node restarted in the middle of upgrade process (OOM killed, hardware issues, etc), is it safe to just proceed with the upgrade

    A: No. Most likely the upgrade will be completed successfully.
 But you get AppHash error after the network gets up.
-It's a lot safier to restert full process from scratch(recover the node from a backup)
+It's a lot safier to restart full process from scratch(recover the node from a backup)

 <!-- markdown-link-check-enable -->